The Paris Review: 20th century

+21st century

+Brigid Hughes took over as editor following Plimpton's death in 2003; her last issue was March 2005.
+She was succeeded by Philip Gourevitch in spring 2005.

-In 2007, an article published by The New York Times supported the claim that founding editor Matthiessen was in the CIA but stated that the magazine was used as a cover, rather than a collaborator, for his spying activities.
+In January 2007, an article published by The New York Times supported the claim that founding editor Matthiessen was in the Central Intelligence Agency, but reported that the magazine was used as a cover, rather than a collaborator, for his spying activities.
 In a May 27, 2008 interview with Charlie Rose, Matthiessen stated that he "invented The Paris Review as cover" for his CIA activities.
-Matthiessen maintained that the Review was not part of the Congress for Cultural Freedom (CCF), an organization used by the CIA to sponsor an array of literary magazines; but the record shows The Paris Review benefited financially from selling article reprints to CCF magazines.
+Matthiessen maintained that the Review was not part of the Congress for Cultural Freedom (CCF), an organization used by the CIA to sponsor an array of literary magazines; but records show that The Paris Review benefited indirectly from selling article reprints to CCF-affiliated publications.

+Under Gourevitch's leadership, the Review began incorporating more nonfiction pieces and, for the first time, began regularly publishing a photography spread.
+A four-volume set of Paris Review interviews was published by Picador from 2006 to 2009.
+Gourevitch announced his departure in the fall of 2009, citing a desire to concentrate more fully on his creative writing.

 Lorin Stein was named editor of The Paris Review in April 2010.
 He oversaw a redesign of the magazine's print edition and its website, both of which were met with critical acclaim.
 In September 2010, the Review made available online its entire archive of interviews.
-On December 6, 2017, Stein resigned amid an internal investigation into his sexual misconduct toward women he worked with at the magazine.
+On December 6, 2017, Stein resigned amid an internal investigation into his sexual misconduct toward women at the workplace.